daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_deploymenttutorial.md

 ## 2. Configuring the database
 2.1.
 Create a database with name **omnia**, with any username & password you want, in a PostgreSQL database server (version 9.6 supported)

+2.1.1.
+Ensure you can access the database server through the firewall, via a tool such as [pgAdmin](https://www.pgadmin.org/), so you can perform management operations.

 2.2.
 Run the setup script in ./setup/database/dbschema.sql to set it up.